 Damp Proofing Course is provided at the base of brickwork to stop water or moisture to seep into walls through capillary action.
 Normally DPC is provided at the ground level of any structure on which DPC is to be applied.

-In building DPC is usually provided at the height of 400mm maximum upto level of flooring or top of plinth.
+In building, DPC is usually provided at a height of 400mm maximum upto the level of flooring or top of the plinth.

-Thickness of DPC is Geneally 1.5 inches to 2 inches (40mm – 50mm) if cement mortar is used as DPC mixed with water resistant admixture and two coat of thin bitumen.
+The thickness of DPC is generally 1.5 inches to 2 inches (40mm – 50mm) if cement mortar is used as DPC mixed with water-resistant admixture and two coats of thin bitumen.